Soulvomit/MyFridge_GraphQL/README.md

 Data_Interface:

-The Data Interface sub-project within MyFridge System is a critical component that facilitates communication between the frontend and the backend, acting as a bridge for data exchange.
+The Data Interface project within MyFridge System is a critical component that facilitates communication between the frontend and the backend, acting as a bridge for data exchange.
 It exposes well-defined APIs to enable smooth interaction with the Data Model and Data Library, allowing the frontend to access and manipulate data as needed.
 Built using a .Net Web-API, the Data Interface ensures a clean and modular architecture.

 [NEW: Key features of the Data Interface include a GraphQL API for managing fridge inventory, recipe recommendations, grocery shopping lists, and user authentication.
 By implementing standard GraphQL methods, such as Queries, Mutations and Subscriptions, it supports a wide range of operations for a seamless user experience.
 The Data Interface also handles error and exception handling, providing meaningful responses to the frontend in case of issues.]